 Obsessive-compulsive disorder (OCD) is a mental condition defined by anxiety-inducing obsessive thoughts and beliefs, and the behaviors that are compulsively performed to ease the obsessions.
 Since this behavior ends up adding to the individual’s anxiety instead of soothing it, both the obsessive thoughts and compulsive actions that define OCD end up amplifying one another, necessitating treatment that can offer the individual suffering from OCD symptom relief.
-There are currently several established forms of treatment for OCD, with each offering its own level of efficacy and possible side effects.
+There are currently several established OCD treatment options, each offering its own level of efficacy and possible side effects.
 It is recommended you consult with your doctor to find the treatment best suited to your symptoms and needs.

 Deep TMS: Deep Transcranial Magnetic Stimulation (dTMS) is a unique treatment course that uses magnetic fields to safely, effectively, and non-invasively reach brain structures associated with mental health conditions.

 Deep TMS has been FDA-cleared to treat OCD since 2018, due to its ability to offer substantial relief to those battling this condition.
 This finding was confirmed by a 2019 multicenter, sham-controlled clinical study published in the American Journal of Psychiatry, which determined dTMS to effectively and safely alleviate symptoms of OCD, even among those patients who had not sufficiently improved from medication or therapy.